-The stacked source density profiles (Fig. 2) indicate that the observed X-ray source excess in the galaxy outskirts cannot be explained only by the population of GC-LMXBs, but most likely supernova kicked accreting NSs also play a notable role.
+The stacked source density profiles (Fig. 2) indicate that the observed X-ray source excess in the galaxy outskirts cannot be explained only by the population of GC-LMXBs; it is very likely that supernova kicked accreting NSs also play a notable role.
 To separate the population of GC-LMXBs and supernova kicked sources, GC-LMXBs must be identified at large galactocentric radii.
-However, for most galaxies in our sample this is not feasible due to the limitations of the available globular cluster data.
+However, for most galaxies in our sample this is not feasible because of the limitations of the available globular cluster data.
 Although several galaxies in our sample have been observed by the Hubble Space Telescope (HST), these images do not cover their outskirts.
-Ground based observatories have larger field-ofview, but these images usually suffer from major incompleteness and foreground star contamination.
-An exception from this trend is NGC 4365, for which deep optical data is available, allowing to detect GCs even in its outskirts.
-Additionally, deep Chandra data is also available with a limiting luminosity of ~ $10^{37}$ erg/s.
+Ground based observatories have a larger field-of-view, but these images usually suffer from incompleteness and foreground star contamination.
+An exception to this trend is NGC 4365, for which deep optical data is available, allowing us to detect GCs even in its outskirts.
+Additionally, deep Chandra data is also available with a limiting luminosity of $\sim 10^{37}$ erg/s.
 Therefore, we probe the X-ray populations of NGC 4365 as a case study.

-NGC 4365 is a large elliptical galaxy with $M{\star} = 1.8 \times 10^{11} \text{ M}{\odot}$ and $S{\text{N}} = 3.95$ , which exhibits a notable source excess in the $(4 - 10)r{\text{e}}$ region.
+The galaxy NGC 4365 is a large elliptical galaxy with $M{\star}=1.8\times10^{11}~\rm M{\odot}$ and $S{\rm N}=3.95$, which exhibits a notable source excess in the $(4-10)r{\rm e}$ region.
 The GC population of NGC 4365 has been studied as part of the SAGES Legacy Unifying Globulars and Galaxies Survey (SLUGGS).
-The galaxy and its outskirts have been observed in 8 pointings with the Advanced Camera for Surveys (ACS) onboard HST, which data has been complemented with Subaru/S-Cam observations.
+The galaxy and its outskirts have been observed in eight pointings with the Advanced Camera for Surveys (ACS) onboard HST, whose data has been complemented with Subaru/S-Cam observations.
 Based on this combined data set, Blom et al. (2012) reported more than ~6000 GC candidates in and around NGC 4365.
-Beyond the central 0.5' (~1 $r{\text{e}}$ ) the obtained list of GC candidates is complete to the turnover magnitude, additionally not significantly affected by contamination (Blom et al. 2012).
+Beyond the central $0.5'~(\sim 1r{\rm e})$ the obtained list of GC candidates is complete to the turnover magnitude, and is not significantly affected by contamination (Blom et al. 2012).

-To build the list of GC candidates around NGC 4365, we relied on the publicly available SLUGGS data set, combining the HST and Subaru identifications together.
-If a GC candidate has been observed by both telescopes, we prioritized HST.
+To build the list of GC candidates around NGC 4365, we relied on the publicly available SLUGGS1 data set, combining the HST and Subaru identifications together.
+If a GC candidate was observed by both telescopes, we gave priority to HST.
 We identified GC-LMXBs by cross-correlating the coordinates of GC candidates with the coordinates of detected X-ray sources following the method described in Zhang et al. (2011).
-The applied match radius was 0.5'', which results in a total number of 104 X-ray sources residing in GCs within the study field.
+The applied match radius was 0.5", which results in a total number of 104 X-ray sources residing in GCs within the study field.
 The estimated number of random matches is ~ 3.
 The 104 identified sources are designated as GC-LMXBs, whereas all the others are field sources.

 In Fig. 5 we separately show the radial source density profiles of GC-LMXBs and CXB subtracted field sources, which are compared with the expected number of LMXBs based on the enclosed stellar mass and the average LMXB XLF (Sect.
 4.2).
-In the $(4 - 10)r_e$ region 116 X-ray sources are detected (Table 2), which significantly exceed both the CXB prediction (44.6) and the expected number of LMXBs associated with the stellar light (11.3).
-Among the 116 sources, 25 sources are identified as GC-LMXBs, implying that $46.4 \pm 9.5$ field X-ray sources are associated with the galaxy, which is ~ 3 times higher than the predicted LMXB number.
-Thus, we estimate that $35.1 \pm 9.5$ sources could be associated with supernova kicked LMXBs.
+In the $(4-10)r{\rm e}$ region 116 X-ray sources are detected (Table 2).
+The predicted number of CXB sources for this region is 44.6, therefore there are ~ 71.4 compact sources associated with the galaxy.
+This is significantly larger than the expected number of LMXBs (~ 11.3) predicted based on the K-band luminosity of this region and the standard LMXB scaling relation from Gilfanov (2004).
+Among the detected sources, 25 sources are identified as GC-LMXBs, implying that there are 46.4 ± 9.5 field LMXBs, about four times the expected number.